Goose and Barley Soup

 Shopping List

-12 ingredients total11 with images10 with substitutions
+12 ingredients12 with images10 with subs

 3Cooking Instructions

-5. Assembly: Combine stock, meat, barley, vegetables
+5. Assembly: Combine the strained stock, shredded meat, cooked barley, and sautéed vegetables.

 Essential Temperature Guidelines